-The high-pressure regulator is located on the customer-supplied CO2 line.
+The high-pressure regulator is located on the customer-supplied $CO_2$ line.
 This regulator comes in two styles of flow meters, a dial gauge or a glass tube and ball style.
-The customer supplies the high-pressure regulator due to different thread sizes on the CO2 line.
+In North America, Conviron can provide the high-pressure regulator as an option.
+Outside North America, the customer supplies the high-pressure regulator due to different thread sizes on the $CO_2$ line.

-Do not adjust the regulator on the CO2 tank once it has been set up.
-Close the main valve on the CO2 tank when it's not in use.
+Do not adjust the regulator on the $CO_2$ tank once it has been set up.
+Close the main valve on the $CO_2$ tank when it's not in use.